spontit/spontit-api-python-wrapper/README.md

 #### Note on Our Development Priorities

 We prioritize development of the iOS application over the website.
 If at any time, we describe a feature and it does not seem to be on the website, it might only exist in the iOS application.
-Please email us at info {at} spontit {dot} io so that we can clarify this to you and other developers.
+Please email us at info {at} spontit {dot} com so that we can clarify this to you and other developers.
 You are more than welcome to <a href="https://github.com/spontit/spontit-api-python-wrapper/issues/new" target="_blank">add a feature request</a>.